The Sheep Fiends are simply the best group of musicians that I know.

 The Sheep Fiends project started just a few years before the internet, let

 alone YouTube, became a thing.
-We live in the first generations where the
+We live amongst the first generations where

 amongst the first to be able to explore the freedoms provided as technology